MediaComem/comem-archidep/ex/sftp-deployment.md

 > You **must really use `0.0.0.0` for the `php -S` command, and not your
 > server's IP address**. `0.0.0.0` is not an actual IP address; it is a special
-> notation that tells the PHP development server to accept connections from any
+> notation that tells the PHP development server to accept connections on any IP
-> source.
+> address.

-You should be able to access the application in a browser at your server's IP address and the correct port (e.g. `1.2.3.4:3000`).
+You should be able to access the application in a browser at your server's IP address and the correct port (e.g. `W.X.Y.Z:3000`).